The name of the League is the East Hudson Youth Soccer League, Inc. Herein, it shall be referred to as the E.H.Y.S.L. or the "League".

 I. Extremely High Temperature: The referee has the discretion to allow breaks as appropriate during extreme weather conditions to insure player safety.

-A. Adult Supervisor ID Card: A coach must be in possession of an adult supervisor card.
-This card will be kept by the referee with the players passes until the match is concluded.
-As with a players pass, the coach's adult supervision card must be sent by the referee to the League Arbitrator in care of the League Office in instances where a coach has been ejected from a game.
+A. Adult Supervisor ID Card: A coach must be in possession of an adult supervisor card and displayed at all times in the technical area.
+Non-players in the technical area must have a valid EHYSL pass on a lanyard show.
+If a coach/asst coach does not posses a valid pass they will not be able to coach the game.
+The coach's adult supervision card must be sent by the referee to the League Arbitrator in care of the League Office in instances where a coach has been ejected from a game.
 If there is no registered coach with his card, the game will not be played.
 If due to a Coach's send off there is no remaining viable carded coach, the game will be terminated at that point.
-A fine of $5 will be imposed for a lost card.
+A fine of $15 will be imposed for a lost card.

-B. Player Passes: Player passes must be presented to the referee prior to each League game.
+B. Player Passes: Player passes electronic, physical or phot printed on the match card must be presented to the referee prior to each League game.
 Any player missing a pass shall not be allowed to play in the game.

-D. Score Call-in: The home team club is responsible for insuring that a single designee communicates (phone, electronically) the scores of all its games, both played or forfeited, to the league office.
-This report must be made by a single club-designated individual (rather than having all the coaches call).
-For weekend games, the results must be reported on Monday (or the first non-holiday) before 10 AM.
-A $5 fine is assessable for failure to call in score promptly.
+D. Score: The home team club is responsible for insuring that the scores of all its games, both played or forfeited are entered into Gotsport within 24 hours of the match.
+For weekend games, the results must be reported on Monday (or the first non-holiday).
+A $15 fine is assessable for failure to report the score promptly.